Protect and manage your business with a Fort Lauderdale business lawyer

 Business & Corporate Transactions Articles

-As a Fort Lauderdale business lawyer, one of the most common questions that my business clients have is whether their business contracts need to be reduced to writing.
+By: Justin C. Carlin As a Fort Lauderdale business lawyer, one of the most common questions that my business clients have is whether their business contracts need to be reduced to writing.
 Like so many answers to legal questions, the answer to this question is, “It depends.”
-Florida’s “statute of frauds” provides that, to be enforceable, the following types of agreements must be in writing and signed by the party against whom enforcement of the agreem Read More
+Florida’s “statute of frauds” provides that, to be enforceable, the following types of agreements must be in writing and signed by the party against whom e Read More

 Just like a bride and groom entering into a marriage, many business partners, whether members of an LLC, shareholders of a corporation, or general partners of an actual partnership, enter into their new business venture with a high degree of optimism, believing that the partnership will be successful and that their partners will always be faithful to them and the partnership.
 As a Ft Lauderdale business lawyer focusing on business disputes, I k Read More